kczymchok/kczymchok/README.md

 [Bike Availability Prediction for Lime using Velib Open Data](https://github.com/kczymchok/block_6_LimeProject)

-This project leverages Velib Paris' Open Data (self-service bicycle in Paris) to optimize Lime's bike and scooter deployment by predicting bike availability at Velib stations.
-Real-time data is ingested using Kafka Confluent and stored in S3, then processed with Airflow to load it into Amazon Redshift.
-A predictive model estimates bike availability, served via FastAPI.
-The user interface, built with Streamlit, visualizes bike availability and highlights stations with less than 10% or no bikes available.
-Docker and Docker Compose ensure seamless deployment and communication between services.
+The "Lean the Juice" project addresses a real-world challenge for Lime by aiming to enhance the usage rate of its scooters.
+Traditionally, Lime employed juicers to collect, charge, and redeploy scooters.
+Our solution leverages Open Data from Velib Paris (a self-service bicycle network) to optimize Lime's bike and scooter deployment strategy by predicting bike availability at Velib stations.

+To achieve this, we ingest real-time data using Kafka Confluent, store it in S3, and process it with Airflow before loading it into Amazon Redshift.
+A predictive model, served through FastAPI, estimates bike availability for all Velib's station at a given date and time.
+The user interface, developed with Streamlit, visualizes bike availability and highlights stations with less than 10% or no bikes available.
+Docker and Docker Compose facilitate seamless deployment and inter-service communication.

 Libraries: Pandas, Numpy, Seaborn, Scikit-Learn